Here is an easy instruction of how to setup different PHP versions per directories when using mod_lsapi.

 1. Setup mod_lsapi (no matter globally or per domain).

-Restart Apache.
-If EasyApache 4 used - you should already have a /etc/container/php.handler file with content inside:
+2. For EasyApache 4 servers - you should already have a /etc/container/php.handler file with content inside:

 application/x-httpd-ea-php44-lsphp /opt/cpanel/ea-php44/root/usr/bin/lsphp application/x-httpd-ea-php51-lsphp /opt/cpanel/ea-php51/root/usr/bin/lsphp application/x-httpd-ea-php52-lsphp /opt/cpanel/ea-php52/root/usr/bin/lsphp application/x-httpd-ea-php53-lsphp /opt/cpanel/ea-php53/root/usr/bin/lsphp application/x-httpd-ea-php54-lsphp /opt/cpanel/ea-php54/root/usr/bin/lsphp application/x-httpd-ea-php55-lsphp /opt/cpanel/ea-php55/root/usr/bin/lsphp application/x-httpd-ea-php56-lsphp /opt/cpanel/ea-php56/root/usr/bin/lsphp application/x-httpd-ea-php70-lsphp /opt/cpanel/ea-php70/root/usr/bin/lsphp application/x-httpd-ea-php71-lsphp /opt/cpanel/ea-php71/root/usr/bin/lsphp

-3. Create .htaccess file in the desired directory where you want to have a different from default PHP version with right handler.
-For cPanel with EasyApache3 (other or no panel):
+3. Create a .htaccess file in the desired directory where you want to have a different from default PHP version with the right handler.

 For cPanel with EasyApache4: